Supporting Veterans Returning to Work

 Employers play an important role in making it possible for their employees to serve our country in times of need.
 They can also play an important role in helping those employees return to work after military deployment.
 The following information may be helpful in supporting a smooth re-entry into the workplace.

 Military veterans returning from a war zone may have many sources of stress.
-They must readjust to family life and civilian routines.
+They must adjust to family life and civilian routines.
 In addition, they often face hurdles when they return to their old jobs.
 Some of these include:

 - Seeing coworkers advance in their careers while their own career has been on hold.